forria64/phyxls.com/README.md

 # phyxls.com
-Static presentation website built for the Phyxls NFT project.
+Presentation website built for the Phyxls art project.